Find Affordable College Courses

 About 14% of the students majoring in soil sciences at the school are women while 86% are male.

 Out of the 5 schools in the Great Lakes Region that were part of this year’s ranking, University of Wisconsin - Stevens Point landed the # 2 spot on the list.
-Located in the distant town of Stevens Point, UW - Stevens Point is a public college with a moderately-sized student population.
+Located in the town of Stevens Point, UW - Stevens Point is a public school with a moderately-sized student population.

 Of the 20 students majoring in soil sciences at UW - Stevens Point, 60% are male and 40% are female.